make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - Feature #1 is about generating
   random-looking terrain on the planet.
-- Feature #2 is about simulating realistic transitions between views of the planet from an orbiting satellite.
+- Feature #2 is about simulating realistic transitions between views of the planet from the satellite.

 # Feature #1: Generating random terrain